alban-gerome/spider/README.md

 The building blocks and a very basic demo of the spider was originally presented at MeasureCamp 7 in London on 19 September 2015.
 The original Powerpoint deck and PhantomJS code is in this repository.

 The original deck can also be found at: http://www.slideshare.net/AlbanGrme/using-phantom-js-to-qa-your-analytics-implementation
-More details about MEasureCamp can be found at http://www.measurecamp.org
+More details about MeasureCamp can be found at http://www.measurecamp.org

 Alban Gérôme